learnlatex/learnlatex.github.io/en/help.md

 ---

-## HTML output (make4ht)
+## HTML output (make4ht or LaTeXML)

-If using the TeXLive.net system, then an additional return option, `make4ht`, may be specified.
-This returns one or more HTML pages in the frame within the page.
+If using the TeXLive.net system, then an additional return options, `make4ht`, or `LaTeXML` may be specified.
+These return one or more HTML pages in the frame within the page.
 It may be specified at the same time as `xelatex` or `lualatex` as well as the default `pdflatex` processing.

-To enable this output, add the comment:
+To enable this output, add one of the the comments:

 `% !TeX make4ht`
 {: .noedit :}

+or
+`% !TeX LaTeXML`
+{: .noedit :}

-Alternatively you may specify `make4ht` as the default return option on the [Site Settings](settings) page.
+Alternatively you may specify `make4ht` or `LaTeXML` as the default return option on the [Site Settings](settings) page.

-If using a locally installed TeX system, the same output may be obtained by executing
+If using a locally installed TeX system, the same output as the `make4ht` option may be obtained by executing

 `make4ht  document.tex "2,mathjax"`